Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides guidance on using exact item IDs for ambiguous names, implying when to prefer precision over search.
-However, it does not explicitly state when to use this tool versus alternatives like keychain_search_items or keychain_get_item.
+Provides guidance on using exact item IDs for ambiguous names, indicating when one parameter format is preferred over another.
+However, it does not explicitly state when not to use this tool or mention alternatives among siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.